flakzilla/cr2020-TRIAC-mod/README.md

 * [Installed (w/ heatsink)](img/installed_heatsink.jpg?raw=true)

 ## License
-This project is released under the terms of the Creative Commons Attribution + Noncommercial + ShareAlike (BY-NC-SA) license. https://creativecommons.org/licenses/by-nc-sa/2.0/
+This project is released under the terms of the Creative Commons Attribution + ShareAlike (CC BY-SA) license. https://creativecommons.org/licenses/by-sa/4.0/

 This project is distributed 'as-is' in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.